 - Green Peas (1cup) = 25% DV

 All of these greens should be part of your diet.
 But what should be avoided?

-Although some studies sometimes are identifying positive effects of caffeine on depressive disorders, in general, you don’t want to put more excitement into your nervous system.
-If you are caffeine addict suffering from the depressive disorder, you have to consult this matter with your doctor.
+Although some studies sometimes are identifying the positive effects of caffeine on depressive disorders, in general, you don’t want to put more excitement into your nervous system.
+If you are a caffeine addict suffering from a depressive disorder, you have to consult this matter with your doctor.
 In the meantime, drink more water!

 5. Get fit

-Besides cardiovascular workouts, stretching exercises like yoga and Pilates can relief tightness in your muscles, reduce tension, and have an overall relaxing effect on your body.
+Besides cardiovascular workouts, stretching exercises like yoga and Pilates can relieve tightness in your muscles, reduce tension, and have an overall relaxing effect on your body.

 Physical activity is increasing your energy, balance, and flexibility.
 Exercise is a safe and natural way to achieve a positive mood, but just to be on the safe side, check with your physician before starting a new workout program.